18 July 2019

 Students who wish to earn credits receive an official transcript stating the courses taken, credits earned and grades obtained.
 The programme is the equivalent of a 6 European Credits (or 3 American credits) module.
 Students are responsible for ensuring that their home university will accept the credits and final credit conversions need to be made by the home university.

-If your university is a member of the Universitas 21 network and/orLERU network then you may be eligible for a partial scholarship of €500.
-You must also be a current student at that university when you apply for the summerc
+U21/LERU Partial Scholarship: if your university is a member of the Universitas 21 network and/orLERU network then you may be eligible for a partial scholarship of €500.
+Please see our website for other scholarship opportunities.Register for this course

 on course website